Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 There's still some question about the others.

-A bad attack, people died, obviously you should condemn it.
+Obviously, you should condemn it.

 For one thing, it conflates Israel and Jews.

-It's saying like if you protest Israel, it offends Jews.
+It's saying like, if you protest Israel, it offends Jews.

 And it's so ironic because if you conflate Israel and Jews, if you say, I think all Jewish people are responsible for the acts of the state of Israel, under the expanded definition of anti-Semitism that Trump has been imposing on American universities that Israel promulgated, the IHRA definition, that is an example of anti-Semitism that is illegal.